forailang/html-forui/docs.md

 `renderToString` delegates to `Forui.renderSSR`.
 Loader-backed signals render in their loading state during SSR and then load on the browser client.

+Polling through `Forui.signal.usePoll` is owned by Forui and the language async timer runtime. `HtmlForui` does not expose a timer API; poll handlers mutate signals or call `reload()`, and `htmlRender` receives the resulting diff patches through the normal render cycle.

 ## Shell Assets

 The HTML shell should include: